 Behavioural scientists have identified attention scarcity as a driver of irrational behaviour — people can only focus on so many things at once, which means less pressing concerns can fall by the wayside.
 With simple reminders, which can take a variety of forms, we can combat this problem.
 However by paying attention to the content of the message you want to convey, you can create an even bigger impact than with a simple reminder alone.
 Using social norms and personalizing the message has proven to be very effective in motivating certain behaviours and behavioural changes.

-• Another example link-out of a trial of the BIT Team within this area was an experiment with different text messages to see how they could encourage low-income and uninsured people in New-Orleans to schedule a free check-up at a doctor.
+- Another example of a trial of the BIT Team within this area was an experiment with different text messages to see how they could encourage low-income and uninsured people in New-Orleans to schedule a free check-up at a doctor.

-• In an example from the UK-government link-out, they experimented with different wording to find the most effective content for a text message that reminds patients of their hospital appointment in order to reduce missed hospital appointments.
+- In an example from the UK-government , they experimented with different wording to find the most effective content for a text message that reminds patients of their hospital appointment in order to reduce missed hospital appointments.

 “Rewarding” desirable behaviour